Duilio Davino: Personal life

 He is the son of the former Argentine footballer Jorge Davino, and the brother of Flavio Davino, a fellow defenseman who played for Tecos UAG and retired from soccer in 2006.
-Dulio also had another brother Jorge Davino, who died in a car accident and it is said that Jorge had more potential than his two brothers.
+Duilio also had another brother Jorge Davino, who died in a car accident and it is said that Jorge had more potential than his two brothers.
 Davino is also of Italian descent which would have allowed him to play for the Italy national team.